 Remodeling little spaces demands big ideas!
 If you’re planning to remodel a small kitchen, you need a clear vision and the confidence to make the most of your space.
 By redesigning the backsplash, cabinets, and counter area, you can flip the room from cramped to clever — all by knowing these cool design tricks.

-This Sand Valley and Thassos backsplash tile is a charming example!
-Featuring a combination of whites and grays in an elegant leaf pattern, it matches effortlessly with neutral colored cabinets.
-It also works well to make a small space look bigger because the rhythmic flow of the tiles create the illusion of more visual space.
+We're partial to the Sand Valley and Thassos mosaic, which features a lovely combination of whites and grays in an elegant leaf pattern.
+This matches effortlessly with neutral cabinets.
+Better yet, the tiles' rhythmic flow promotes the illusion of an expansive space.

 Invite fresh farmhouse vibes into your kitchen — but with an industrial flair!
 The goal is to achieve the trendiness of an urban-contemporary concept, while also evoking the coziness of the country.
 This is a great option for apartment living when you want to capture a little cottage charm in the big city!
 Blending rustic and loft styles is easy with a brick-inspired feature wall in a galley kitchen.